What are tonsils?

 - Tonsillectomy (Mayo Foundation for Medical Education and Research)

 - Tonsillectomy - slideshow (Medical Encyclopedia) Also in Spanish

 - Tonsillectomy and Adenoids PostOp (American Academy of Otolaryngology--Head and Neck Surgery)

-- Tonsils and Tonsillectomies (For Parents) (Nemours Foundation) Also in Spanish
+- Tonsils and Tonsillectomies (For Parents) (Nemours Foundation)

 - Peritonsillar Abscess (American Academy of Family Physicians) Also in Spanish

 - Recurring Strep Throat: When Is Tonsillectomy Useful?
 (Mayo Foundation for Medical Education and Research)

 - Tonsillar Cellulitis and Abscess (Merck & Co., Inc.) Also in Spanish

 - Difference between a Sore Throat, Strep, and Tonsillitis (American Academy of Pediatrics) Also in Spanish

 - My Child Has Tonsillitis.
 Will He Need to Have His Tonsils Removed?
 (American Academy of Pediatrics) Also in Spanish